Pathonpatham Noottandu: Production

-Director Vinayan announced the film in March 2020 by making a casting call.
+Development

+Vinayan announced a film titled Pathonpatham Noottandu in March 2020 by making a casting call.
+He shared with the media that the story is set in the 1800s in the Kingdom of Travancore and features prominent historical figures, both men and women.
+Gokulan Gopalan of Sree Gokulam Films was named as the producer.
+In September, Vinayan revealed that the film would depict the lives of social reformer and swordsman Arattupuzha Velayudha Panicker, the infamous burglar Kayamkulam Kochunni, and the legendary woman Nangeli.
+He also mentioned that the production would require hundreds of actors and thousands of extras.
+Filming was scheduled to begin in December 2020, provided the COVID-19 situation improved, with hopes for an early 2021 release.

+Vinayan initially pitched the project to actor Mohanlal, with whom he was planning to collaborate.
+However, Mohanlal declined the offer, suggesting that Vinayan explore a different subject for him.

+Casting

+Siju Wilson was cast in the lead role of Arattupuzha Velayudha Panicker, social reformer and swordsman.
+Kayadu Lohar was cast as Nangeli, who plays the female lead.
+Kayamkulam Kochunni is portrayed by Chemban Vinod Jose.
+Anoop Menon plays Maharaja of Travancore Ayilyam Thirunal Rama Varma.

 Filming

 Pooja function of the film was held in Kochi in January 2021, but the shooting was delayed due to the COVID-19 pandemic.
 The first schedule of the shooting began in Palakkad and it lasted for about three months.
 The shooting was temporarily stopped after that, as the state was undergoing the second wave of COVID-19 pandemic.
-On June 27, 2021 Vinayan said that the editing works has started as they have shot about 80 percent of the movie.
+On June 27, 2021, Vinayan said that the editing works has started as they have shot about 80 percent of the movie.
 He also added that the shooting will resume after the descent of the second wave.
 The second and the final schedule of the shooting began on November 3, 2021.
 By sharing the last shot of the movie, Vinayan and Siju Wilson announced that the shooting of the movie was wrapped up on November 23, 2021.
 The Dolby Atmos mixing of the film was completed on 1 July 2022.
 The film was censored with U/A certificate on 20 August 2022.

 Shaji Kumar was the cinematographer of the film.
 Vivek Harshan did the editing work on the film.
 Pattanam Rasheed handled the make-up and the costumes were arranged by Dhanya Bhalakrishnan.
 Ajayan Challissery was the art director of the movie.
-Mafia Sasi, Supreme Sundar and Rajashekar handled the action choreography of the movie.
+Supreme Sundar, Rajashekar And Mafia Sasi handled the action choreography of the movie.
 V. C. Praveen and Biju Gopalan are the co-producers of the movie and Badusha is the production controller.

 Music

-The music composition of the film started on June 2020.
+The music composition of the film started in June 2020.
 The songs featured in the film are composed by M. Jayachandran and Rafeeq Ahamed is the lyricist.
 Santhosh Narayanan has done the background score of the film.
 The film marks his debut as a composer in the Malayalam film industry.